stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 }
 ```

-With this `appendStack`u tility available, let's get to the examples.
+With this `appendStack` utility available, let's get to the examples.

 ## Example: allAwaitsSync